 Earlier this year, when I attended the 2019 Integrative Mental Health Conference in San Francisco, I learned from professors, medical experts and researchers that unanimously pointed out the confounding relationship between the increase of prescription medication for anxiety and depression and the uptick of depressed, anxious and suicidal people in the world.

 If medication can treat these disorders - meaning not just a temporary band-aid to numb the discomfort but treat and heal the root cause - shouldn’t we see an inverse relationship?
-Like we saw with smallpox - with increased vaccination, we saw the decrease in the disease and eventually it was eradicated.
+Like we saw with smallpox - with increased vaccination, we saw a decrease in the disease and eventually, it was eradicated.

 Treatment takes time.
 But the direct relationship between the increase of drugs administered and the rise in mental and emotional disorders should be a clear sign that we’re going in the wrong direction.

 People who aren’t seeing the results with traditional intervention are seeking other means of regaining their wellness and wellbeing - including coaching.

 This is one of the many gaps that coaches are filling.

 Just like people hire trainers and nutritionists to tone and promote physical health, we should be thinking about our mental and emotional health in the same way.

 Summary of considerations if you’re hiring a coach

 I recently heard that people don’t read anymore.
 What people allegedly do now is scroll.

 So if you happen to be a scroller looking to hire a coach, here are my suggestions: